TechnoMag82/money/README.md

 ### Description

-Application for get currencies from sites
+Application for get currencies from sites and calculation of buy and sell sum

 --------------